Geetur/Bang-PL/README.md

 ```
 python -m bang examples\input2.bang
 ```
-which will work regardless if you installed .e or not!
+which will work regardless if you installed -e . or not!

 ## Examples!